schlotg/node-aws-deploy/README.md

 Where type, is the instance type.
 The name only matters in that it should make sense to you and this instance will communicate with others of the same type.
 The ListensTo field specifies which branch of your repository it should listen to and automatically pull from when it sees changes and deploy turns this system on and off.
-You might want if off in your production deploy but have it auto deploy for develop and testing builds.
-On Mac, open a terminal and change directory to the folder containing your key pair your are using with the instance
+You might want if off in your production deploy but have it auto deploy for develop and testing builds.'type' now can now also be used to specify a set of command line params.
+If the 'commandArguments' field specified in the .app-config.json file is an object (example shown below), type is used as a selection field.
+As an example, if type is equal to 'development', the command line params will be: "--production --httpPort=80 --httpsPort=443".

+    "commandArguments": {
+        "development": "--production --httpPort=80 --httpsPort=443",
+        "production": "--production",
+        "debug": "--remoteDB --httpPort=80 --httpsPort=443"
+    },

+Sometimes for debugging you might need to manually launch the server with a different set of command arguments.
+To do this easily you can use the 'override' command line parameter.
+As an example you can SSH into your server, stop your application (sudo stop <app name>), and then restart it with the debug set of command arguments by typing: "sudo node _start.js override=debug".
+Make sure you do this from the node-aws-deploy directory.
+This will apply the debug command line parameters listed in the "commandArguments" above.

+On Mac, open a terminal and change directory to the folder containing your key pair your are using with the instance.
 Ensure your key pair has the right permissions (Substitute key_pair_name with the actual name of your file):

     sudo chmod 400 key_pair_name.pem